23 October 2023

 Other tools: Elastic search, Google Maps, Firebase Cloud Messaging for notification.

 Who Needs to Be Hired to Develop a Telemedicine App?

 You probably have a list of requirements for your future software development partner.
-After you shortlist the available companies, make sure that you consider competencies such as:
+After you shortlist the available companies, make sure that you consider competencies before making a decision on telehealth app development services such as:

 - Experience in healthcare projects development, and relevant case studies.